-Our children's plastic lives in lunches
+Our children's plastic lives seen through lunches

 In 2018, that is changing.

-A government project called Faru Koe, meaning "Child of the Reef," aims to take all 81,000 students in the Maldives to a reef this year, and is pushing schotols to eliminate single-use plastics.
+A government project called Faru Koe, meaning "Child of the Reef," aims to take all 81,000 students in the Maldives to a reef this year, and is pushing schools to eliminate single-use plastics.

 "We're an importing economy and everything comes wrapped in plastic," says Fathmath Hulwa Khaleellwa, program officer for the project.
 "So it's a big battle, but we're starting where we think we'll make the most difference: with schools.
 Showing kids what it is we want them to protect."